cloudflare/cloudflare-docs/products/1.1.1.1/src/content/dns-over-https/cloudflared-proxy.md

     Resolver IP:    172.68.140.217
     ```

-1. Register it as a system service using the [instructions here](https://github.com/jedisct1/dnscrypt-proxy/wiki/installation#installing-as-a-system-service-windows-linux-macos).
+2. Register it as a system service according to the [dnscrypt-proxy installation instructions](https://github.com/jedisct1/dnscrypt-proxy/wiki/installation).